TonyLiberatto/Immersion/README.md

 Please note: This is a total conversion mod that requires the generation of a new world.

 Immersive Crafting Mechanic
 A hallmark of this mod is a new crafting mechanic "Immersive Crafting".
 This mechanic requires players to assemble or construct the object (Block, Container, Item) on a workspace block in the world.
-(In World Recipies) Vanilla crafting mechanics that are already performed outside the crafting grid such as knapping, clay forming, casting, and smithing remain the same.
+(In World Recipes) Vanilla crafting mechanics that are already performed outside the crafting grid such as knapping, clay forming, casting, and smithing remain the same.
 Wherever possible, crafting requiring use of the player's "grid" have been changed to the immersive mechanic, and the Vanilla grid recipes do not function.
-Any items or blocks created In World include step-by-step directions when constructing on a selected workspace in the Block GUI.(We recommend that Block tips, B, is activated when crafting any block/item.)
+Any items or blocks created In World include step-by-step directions when constructing on a selected workspace in the Block GUI.
+(We recommend that Block tips, B, is activated when crafting any block/item.)

-Immersive crafting changes the resources required to create many vanilla items, and new recipies were created to allow the substitution of different resources.
+Immersive crafting changes the resources required to create many vanilla items, and new recipes were created to allow the substitution of different resources.
 For example, any type of cordage that a player has available may be used in many of these recipes, and players are not limited because they do  not have one specific item or material.
 Material substitutions and alternative recipes allow players to create some important functional blocks at earlier game stages, before metal tools are available.

 Immersion Additions and Changes
 This mod adds hundreds of new items, blocks, and concepts.
 It would be almost impossible to list every addition here, but a brief summary can be provided.

 * Terrain
-The immersion mod adds new terrain blocks including: seawater that can be used as a source of salt, and underground acquifers, which can be used (with wells) as fresh water sources.
-Immersion adds two colored clays (red, brown) in addition to the blue and fire clay.
+The immersion mod adds new terrain blocks including: seawater that can be used as a source of salt, and underground aquifers, which can be used (with wells) as fresh water sources.
+Immersion adds two types of colored clay (red, brown) in addition to the blue and fire clay.
 All pottery items and ceramic blocks made from the available clay types remain "true to color" after firing.

 *Plant Resources
 Immersion adds new resources including tropical fruit harvested from immersion palm trees, and giant reeds as sources of reed bundles.
 New sisal plants allow players to create alternative cordage that can substitute for flax twine in some crafting recipes.
-Different sizes of branches are now dropped from branchy leaves and can be used in constructng items, building materials, and functional blocks.
+Different sizes of branches are now dropped from branchy leaves and can be used in constructing items, building materials, and functional blocks.

 *Animal Resources
 Immersion changes animal harvesting, which now includes skinning and butchering as separate stages.
-Animals also provide new resource materials including: tendons for sinew cordage and glue, horns used to craft advanced weapons, and intestintes used to prepare advanced foods.
+Animals also provide new resource materials including: tendons for sinew cordage and glue, horns used to craft advanced weapons, and intestines used to prepare advanced foods.
 A lucky player might also be able to collect an animal pelt, head trophy or skull.

 * Tools
 The immersion mod adds new tiers of stone tools including knapped stone hand tools and primitive tools assembled in-world.
 Some tool heads can now be knapped from bone.
 Additions of stone aged tools including the adze, hammer, sickle, sword and javelins, as well as three new tiered bows provide a range of building, crafting, and combat options.
 The additions are often stone versions of more complex tools that are not available until metal-working ages.